abrammer/tc_markers/README.md

 # TC Markers

-This is a tiny repo that solely house Matplotib paths for Tropical Storm and Hurricane symbols unneccesarily duplicated for NH and SH direction.
+This is a tiny repo that solely houses Matplotib paths for Tropical Storm and Hurricane symbols, neccesarily duplicated for NH and SH direction.

-## What do the markers looks like:
+## What do the markers look like:
-Great Question, that's the most important thing right.
+Great question, that's the most important thing right.
+Here's the current view of them:

 <img src="./backend/TSmeta.svg" alt="See repo for SVG of markers">